Meta tags can be a valuable tool in your SEO arsenal.

 How to Write Meta Tags

-If you want to manually add the HTML code of SEO meta tags, you should place it in the “head” section of your website:
+Now, if you want to manually add the HTML code of SEO meta tags, you should place it in the “head” section of your website:

-Or, if you are using WordPress, you can simply download an SEO plugin like Yoast.
+But, if you are using WordPress, you can simply download an SEO plugin like Yoast.

-To add the title tag, you need to scroll down to the SEO section and click on the “SEO title” field:
+For example, to add the title tag, you need to scroll down to the SEO section and click on the “SEO title” field:

 If you don’t, the plugin will automatically use the title of your blog post.

-I use Genesis framework.
-And if you need help checking meta tags, I recommend Chrome extensions.
+Tip: if you need help checking meta tags, I recommend Chrome extensions.

 Full List of Meta Tags